jimniels/blog/posts/2025-11-16-files-on-disk-scripted-with-ai.md

 #iconGalleries

-# Data Storage As Files on Disk Pairs Well With LLMs
+# Data Storage As Files on Disk Paired With an LLM

 I recently added a bunch of app icons from macOS Tahoe to [my collection](https://www.macosicongallery.com).